-In honor of March being National Women’s History Month, we’re highlighting amazing women business owners throughout our destination.
-Meet just a few of the women who contribute to the everyday growth and value of their communities and economies.
+Meet just a few of the women business owners who contribute to the everyday growth and value of their communities and economies throughout Mt.
+Hood Territory.

 FAT Cupcake (Oregon City, Happy Valley, Portland) – Anjelica Hayes

-Ajelica Hayes opened Fat Cupcake in Oregon City a little more than three years ago.
+Ajelica Hayes opened Fat Cupcake in Oregon City in the fall of 2017.
 She had no professional culinary training and learned from experimenting in her kitchen, watching YouTube videos and searching Google.
-Since opening her first location, sales have exploded and her business has grown to a second and now third location.
+Since opening her first location, sales have exploded, and her business has grown to a second and third location.
 She's selling more than 1,500 cupcakes a day to a hungry clientele who crave her sweet and savory creations.
-She is always creating new flavors and combinations, designing cupcakes that are as tasty as they are beautiful.
+She is always creating new flavors and combinations and designing cupcakes that are as tasty as they are beautiful.

 Kyra’s Bake Shop (Lake Oswego) – Kyra Bussanich

-The newest business on our list, A Boring Life, actually just opened on March 7, 2020.
+The newest business on our list, A Boring Life, opened on March 7, 2020.
 It's part cafe, part specialty food store and part wellness shop.
-You can stop by in the morning for coffee and a handmade, gluten-free doughnut.
-Enjoy a lovely lunch menu with the flavors of the Mediterranean cooked by our own Chef Jen.
-You can also pick up a jar of local honey, a bit of bean to bar chocolate and homewares made by local makers and farmers.
+You can stop by in the morning for coffee and a handmade, gluten free doughnut.
+Enjoy a lovely lunch from a menu filled with Mediterranean flavors.
+You can also pick up a jar of local honey, a bit of bean-to-bar chocolate and homewares made by local makers and farmers.
 If you are headed to a party, there are flowers, plants, and one-of-a-kind gifts.
-You will be able to find the lovingly-made products produced by local artisans, farmers and makers to showcase the best of our region.

 The Perky Pantry (Oregon city) - Melissa Downs